JosXa/kit-utils/README.md

 Script Kit environment (kenv) with UI utilities and other scripting goodies.

-This repo does not contain any runnable scripts and is meant to be used as a TypeScript library you can reference in your own scripts.
+This repo does not contain any runnable scripts (except some demos) and is meant to be used as a TypeScript library you can reference in your own scripts.

 ## Installation